 Registration is open to anyone.
 Games will be played on GridGammon, so you are advised to ensure you have an account and can run the software before registering – Julia can advise on getting a GridGammon account.
 Draws will be sent out by email including contact details for other players, and the draw will also be available to view on Challonge.
 To register, you will need to make a donation to our chosen cause on JustGiving, specifying (at least) your GridGammon nickname.

 UKBGF Members: A £5 donation gets you 1 entry (guaranteeing you at least five games), £10 gets you two entries (ten games), £15 three (fifteen games).
 Do be careful that you have sufficient time to play all your games!

 Non-members: A £6 donation gets you one entry, £12 gets you two entries, £18 three.

 Format and Schedule

 The tournament will have two phases.
 In the first phase, players will be entered at random into 6-person round robins playing 7 point matches.
 If you’ve entered multiple times you’ll be drawn into more than one group, giving you increased chances of getting through to the second stage.
-These will start on November 1st 2017 and all games need to be played by 22nd January 2018.
+These will start on November 8th 2017 and all games need to be played by 22nd January 2018.
 (Note: these dates have been pushed back a week from the original – unwell TD)